 …Lemoine’s sheer sound was so engrossing.
 With deep and rich tone, Lemoine spins lovely, long lines that could rival those of anaerobic string instruments.
 The duo’s performance again aroused a surreal sense of spaciousness, as though their live rendition somehow exceeded the humble boundaries of Harbison’s youthful score. -San Francisco Classical Voice, May 2016

-Carmen Lemoine wants to live in a world where education is free to all, pantyhose don’t exist, people aren’t afraid to be honest, Unti Vineyards is her next-door neighbor, a train will shuttle her across town in 15 minutes, and all you need is love.
+Carmen Lemoine wants to live in a world where education is free to all, people aren’t afraid to be honest, and Unti Vineyards is her next-door neighbor.

 Until that day arrives, however, she has dedicated herself to mastering the art of the flute.
 Dr. Lemoine is Assistant Professor of Flute at Wichita State University in Wichita, Kansas.
-She holds positions with the Wichita Symphony Orchestra, Santa Rosa and Santa Cruz symphonies in California, and has appeared as guest principal flute with the Auckland Philharmonia Orchestra in New Zealand.
+Additionally, she is Principal Flute of the Wichita Symphony Orchestra and Third Flute of the Santa Rosa Symphony in California.
+Carmen has performed with the Louisville Orchestra, Memphis Symphony Orchestra, Louisiana Philharmonic, and the Auckland Philharmonia Orchestra in New Zealand, also.
 Equally at home in small ensembles of contrasting styles, she has been a member of Ensemble Mik Nawooj, a hip-hop/classical fusion group featured in the Wall Street Journal, and is currently a member of the Lieurance Woodwind Quintet.